marcells/node-build-monitor/README.md

 1. Pull the repository
 2. Run `npm install`
 3. Place a file `config.json` in the app folder (see the description of the file in the [configuration section](#configuration) above)
+4. *If you connect to services, which are using self signed certificates, then you have to set the environment variable`NODE_TLS_REJECT_UNAUTHORIZED=0`. ([More Info](https://github.com/marcells/node-build-monitor/issues/79))*
-4. Run the build monitor with `node app/app.js`
+5. Run the build monitor with `node app/app.js`
-5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (switch to fullscreen for the best experience)
+6. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (switch to fullscreen for the best experience)

 Run `grunt` to execute the tests and check the source code with [JSHint](http://jshint.com/).